Mathias-g/grist-tree-map-widget/README.md

   first, so a 20 MP drone frame becomes about 1–2 MB.
 - Calibration is saved to a `Map_images` table in your document, so it survives reloads and is shared by everyone using the document.
-- The table and its first row are created for you on first save or upload.
-Nothing is created just because the widget was added to a page.
+- The table and its first row are created on your first save or upload, not when the widget is added to a page.
 - One map image per plants table, so a document can hold several plots with a widget each.
-- Calibration is invalidated automatically if the image is replaced or its dimensions change, rather than silently applying an old transform to a new photo.
+- Replacing the image invalidates the calibration and prompts you to redo it.
 - Explicit **Save** and **Discard**, with an unsaved-changes indicator.
 A calibration worse than 1 m asks for confirmation before saving.